 - Weight gain.

 - Need to urinate more frequently.

 The first thing you may think of when you’re diagnosed with one or more uterine fibroids is that you may need surgical intervention.

-However, the article The Impact and Management of Fibroids for Fertility: an evidence-based approach point out that surgery isn’t always the case.
+However, the article The Impact and Management of Fibroids for Fertility: an evidence-based approach point out that surgery isn’t always necessary.
 Smaller uterine fibroids can be treated with specific medications and periodic checkups.